noah-nuebling/github-actions-test/Markdown/Templates/acknowledgements_template_en-US.md

 ### 🚀 Very Generous Contributors

 These people spent a lot more than the standard price and treated me to an **Incredible Milkshake**.
-(Some even left a message) Thanks for the _sugar rush_!
+(And some even left a message) Thanks for the _sugar rush_!

 {very_generous}